 When you’re ready to search for a home, you need to consider:

-Talk to the realtor about the things that are important to you in a home, but keep a realistic approach.
-Many Canadians buy what is called a “starter home” and then they work their way up the property ladder.
+Talk to the realtor about the important things to you in a home, but keep a realistic approach.
+Many Canadians buy a starter home” and then work their way up the property ladder.
 Be ready to accept that your price range may not cover all the features you want in a house.

 You do not pay for the services of a realtor.
 Realtors earn their money by keeping a commission on the selling price of the house that they help to sell.
 The commission is paid by the seller, not by you the buyer.